oska1204/input-checkboxes/README.md

 # input-checkboxes
-Web Component made with Vanilla JavaScript
+Web Component made with Vanilla JavaScript.
+Contains Checkboxes with button like styling.